Kosmin/hercules/README.md

 # Hercules
-Helps make strong parameters stronger, by letting you quickly specify which params to permit.
+Helps make strong parameters stronger, by letting you quickly specify which params to permit, and completely ignore invalid params for which there is no error handling